osctoxic/osctoxic.github.io/README.md

 # im so bad at this hosting website shit so here's a disclaimer!!
 the website may go down because of the bunch of errors, the system is cancelling some random shit i don't even know about so yeah, i'm active on twitter, so let me know if it goes offline, and i'll provide a update @osctoxic

+ohh also i'm using an api to host the status for me, so if (website) goes down, then the whole website will go down again, let me know if that happens, and i'll find another api to use.